parenteaun/asteroids-spelling-pygame/Prompt.md

 1 value: Q, Z
 - When the user discovers the word correctly or runs out of lives the game is over.
 Please create a dynamic end of game screen that pops up and doesn't cover the whole screen.

-### Additional Instructions
+## Additional Instructions
 I do not currently have any assets created.
-Please create basic assets that you can use.
+Please create basic assets that you can use for creating the pygame.